dvdalilue/aco_erlang/README.md

 # Useful shell history Erlang/OTP 20

-In order to active the obviously useful command history for `erl`, the following environment variable enables this feature.
+In order to active the obviously useful command history for `erl`, simply by defining the following environment variable enables this feature.

 ```console
 $ export ERL_AFLAGS="-kernel shell_history enabled"